About the League

 Your Local League

-based upon its positions.
+- The LWVODC has ongoing studies and programs that fall under their Issues for Emphasis and Local Positions for citizen education and for advocacy based upon League positions.
 Issues for Emphasis are timely governmental issues based on local, state, or national positions selected for education, advocacy and action in the coming year.
-Local Positions are positions on local governmental issues to which the LWVODC has given sustained
+Local Positions are LWVODC positions on local governmental issues, which it has adopted a position and may act upon.

 - LWVODC Officers and Board of Directors